Search

 Although most addiction problems have complex social and personal difficulties at their root, Mental Health Services are often involved in helping people recover.
 This article discusses some of the approaches used from a Christian point of view.

 Are addictions and substance misuse illnesses?
 Perhaps not like pneumonia or cancer, but with time many substance misuse problems become something more severe.
-The person loses control, becomes trapped and cannot help themselves.
-If they could, they would have.
-If family and church could, would they not have?
+The person loses control, becomes trapped and does not seem to be able to help themselves.
+Family and maybe church have tried too.
 In these situations, seeing a mental health professional may be part of the answer.

 Understanding Addictive Potential

 There are some things that have the ability to take us more quickly down the slippery slope.
 Heroin is the classic – cheap, reliable, quick to act and withdrawal can be relieved by taking more.
-Alcohol is cheaper, more easily available and can be made reliable if we stick to a favourite high-alcohol brand.
+This makes it very addictive.
+By comparison, alcohol tends to have a slower onset and less reliable effects, meaning it is less addictive and MOST people in society can use it without becoming addicted (though note it does have other adverse effects).

 Stages of Change